-The first job that I got after graduation was in Sept 2006, the first four months were fantastic.
-I was finishing my work, getting back home, very happy, very excited to wake up the second day and get back to work again.
-But all that happiness and joy went to a grinding halt shortly.
-The company was going through some financial difficulties, the board met at that time and discussed the proposal of budget cuts to save money for the business.
-They opted for layoffs which have become the business norm nowadays where management throw people out of the company to balance the books.
+The company was going through some financial difficulties, the board met at that time and discussed the proposal for budget cuts to save money for the business.
+They opted for layoffs where the management decided to throw people out of the company to balance the books.

-I remember that night, I was having a normal conversation with my manager, Safwan Sibai and with two other colleagues.
-An hour later, I was on my way to leave but Mr. Sibai asked me to stay for a while.
-I looked at him and I said: Is there a problem?
+On that day, I was having a normal conversation with my manager, Safwan Sibai and with two other colleagues.
+An hour later, I was on my way to leave, but Mr. Sibai asked me to stay for a while.
+I looked at him, and I said: Is there a problem?
 Without saying anything to me, He gave me a letter.
-I took and read it but the subject line of the letter captured my eyes, it was: my termination notice without stating clearly any reasons clarifying why.
-I finished reading the letter wondering why it happened like this despite my dedication and my manager silence for challenging the CEO decision.
-I took the letter and decided to leave, I opened the door but he said: Do not be in a rush; I have something to tell you: To which I replied: “Why?
-I lost my job and nobody cares”.
+I took and read it, but the subject line of the letter captured my eyes, it was my termination notice.
+I finished reading the letter wondering why it happened like this despite my dedication and hard work.
+I took the letter and decided to leave, I opened the door, but he said: Do not be in a rush; I have something to tell you: To which I replied: “Why?
+I lost my job, and nobody cares”.